 Preheat the oven to 180C/375F.
 In a large bowl, beat the egg yolks with the sugar until creamy and light.
 Add the flour and mix until combined; then, stir in yoghurt, lemon zest and juice and orange blossom water.
 Beat the egg whites in a clean glass bowl using an electric egg beater until stiff peaks form.
-Gently fold into batter until combined.
+Gently fold into the batter until combined.

 Grease a 22cm/9-inch springform cake pan with butter.
-Pour mixture into the pan and arrange the fig slices on top. face up.
-Bake it in the oven for 50 minutes or until the top is golden brown and springy (it’ll look a lot like a souffle).
+Pour the batter into the pan and arrange the fig slices on top, face up.
+Bake the cake for 50 minutes, or until the top is golden brown and springy (it’ll look a lot like a souffle).
 The cake will rise a lot but will decrease when removed from the oven.
 Let it cool completely before dusting with icing sugar, slicing and serving.

 4 uova grandi codice 0